ajmaurais/DTarray_pro/README.md

 ```

 ## Usage
-From folder containing DTASelect-filter files with the format `<sample_name>.dtafilter`.
+From a folder containing DTASelect-filter files with the format `<sample_name>.dtafilter`.
 ```bash
 DTarray
 ```